omfmartin/omfmartin.github.io/content/en/posts/20240324_llm_hallucinations.md

 ### 3. Retrieval-based Approaches

 These approaches enhance the model's responses by incorporating external knowledge sources and context to the prompt.
 Probably the most known technique is **Retrieval Augmented Generation (RAG)**:.
 This approach encodes external documents as [sentence embedding](https://en.wikipedia.org/wiki/Sentence_embedding), usually using some transformer-based neural network such as [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)).
 The resulting embeddings are then stored in a [vector database](https://en.wikipedia.org/wiki/Vector_database), which can then be efficiently queried using the original prompt (or some variation).
 The retrieved sentences are then used to enrich the prompt.
 A popular framework is [FAISS](https://github.com/facebookresearch/faiss).
-The main drawback of these retrieval-based approaches is that they require maintaining a large and curated database of information.
+The main drawback of these retrieval-based approaches is that they require maintaining a large and curated database.

 ### 4. LLM Fine-tuning